cloudrider7/VibeCodes/s-type/README.md

 # S-Type (Gradius III Clone)

+*This is a project coded almost entirely by Antigravity, to see how capable it is at taking human-readable chat prompts and translating them into actionable code.*

 **S-Type** is a high-fidelity recreation of the classic *Gradius III* mechanics, built with Python and Pygame CE.
 It aims to capture the precise feel of the Vic Viper's movement, weapon systems, and power-up mechanics.

 ## 🎮 Current Release: Alpha 0.2